Maureen Stapleton: Career

 Stapleton won a 1968 Emmy Award for her performance in Among the Paths of Eden and was nominated for six more, for Avonlea (1996), Miss Rose White (1992), B.L.
 Stryker (1989), the television version of All the King's Men (1959), Queen of the Stardust Ballroom (1975), and The Gathering (1977), and Kraft Theatre (1959).
 She also appeared opposite Laurence Olivier and Natalie Wood in Cat on a Hot Tin Roof (1976).

 She was inducted into the American Theatre Hall of Fame in 1981.
 She was an alumna of the famous Actors Studio in New York City, led by Lee Strasberg, where she became friends with Marilyn Monroe, who was only one year younger than Stapleton.
 She was impressed with Monroe's talent, and always thought it was a shame that Monroe was rarely allowed to play roles beyond the ditzy blonde.
 By comparison, Stapleton thought herself lucky: "I never had that problem.
 People looked at me on stage and said, 'Jesus, that broad better be able to act.'"
 One of the most famously remembered scenes at the studio was when Stapleton and Monroe acted in Anna Christie together.

 Despite her association with Strasberg, Stapleton cited Mira Rostova as her most influential acting teacher.
 She appeared with Rostova and another of Rostova's pupils, Montgomery Clift, Off-Broadway in The Sea Gull (1954).
+Additionally, in his book Sanford Meisner on Acting, Meisner cites Stapleton as being "a wonderful actress."
+The pair starred together on Broadway in The Cold Wind and the Warm.

 She was nominated for a 1975 Grammy Award for the spoken word recording of To Kill a Mockingbird.

 She hosted the 19th episode of Season 4 of NBC's Saturday Night Live in 1979.

 Personal life and death

 Stapleton's first husband was Max Allentuck, general manager to the producer Kermit Bloomgarden, and her second was playwright David Rayfiel, from whom she divorced in 1966.
-She had a son, Daniel, and a daughter, Katherine, by her first husband.
-Her daughter, Katherine Allentuck, played a single movie role, that of "Aggie" in Summer of '42 (Stapleton herself also had a minor, uncredited role in the film as the protagonist's mother, though only her voice is heard; she does not appear on camera).
+She had a son, Daniel, and a daughter, Katharine, by her first husband.
+Her daughter, Katharine Allentuck, played a single movie role, that of "Aggie" in Summer of '42 (Stapleton herself also had a minor, uncredited role in the film as the protagonist's mother, though only her voice is heard; she does not appear on camera).
 Her son, Daniel Allentuck, is a documentary filmmaker.

 Stapleton suffered from anxiety and alcoholism for many years, and once told an interviewer, "The curtain came down, and I went into the vodka."
 She also said that her unhappy childhood contributed to her insecurities, which included a fear of flying, airplanes, and elevators.
 A lifelong heavy smoker, Stapleton died of chronic obstructive pulmonary disease in 2006 at her home in Lenox, Massachusetts.

 In 1981 Hudson Valley Community College in Stapleton's childhood city of Troy, New York, dedicated a theater in her name.

-She was not related through her father to All In the Family star Jean Stapleton (who used her mother's maiden name professionally).